Person County Vehicle Impound Guide

 Typical Fees

-IMPORTANT: These fees accumulate daily.
+IMPORTANT: Storage fees accumulate daily.
 The longer you wait, the more expensive it becomes.

 Payment methods vary by impound lot.
-Many accept cash and major credit cards (Visa, Mastercard, Discover).
-It's best to call the impound lot directly to confirm their accepted payment methods.
+Call the impound lot in advance to confirm accepted payment methods (cash, credit card, money order).

 Timeline